As Americans, we have developed somewhat of a mania about retirement. Much of that is due to the fact that people are not prepared:

 Step 1: Choose A Plan.

 There are many different retirement plans, and there is not one “best” plan that is guaranteed to work for everyone, so know your options.
-It is important to educate yourself and seek wise counsel.
+It is important to educate yourself and seek wise counsel when considering how to save for retirement.

 Like it says in Proverbs 24:3-4, “By wisdom a house is built, and by understanding it is established; and by knowledge the rooms are filled with all previous and pleasant riches.”